EAGLE ALERT FAQ

 Q: Will I receive EAGLE ALERT messages if I don’t update my info?
 If you do not sign up with EAGLE ALERT, you will still receive emergency messages via your official campus e-mail address and contact numbers that are on record with the University.
 Georgia Southern University strongly recommends that you provide at least one phone number for EAGLE ALERT to ensure that you receive important messages in a timely manner.
 Any contact information you provide will only be used for emergency notifications.

 Q: Who implements EAGLE ALERT?
-EAGLE ALERT is managed jointly through the Office of Public Safety, IT Services and the Office of Strategic Communications and Marketing.
+EAGLE ALERT is managed jointly through the Office of Public Safety, IT Services and University Communications and Marketing.

 Q: What kind of alerts will be sent?
 The system will only be used to distribute information regarding emergencies that dictate immediate action.
 Examples of alerts include severe weather, building evacuations, dangers requiring lock-down or shelter-in-place, or other emergencies requiring immediate action.
 The message will direct you where to go for further information or what action to take.
 Following a warning, the alert system may be used to provide additional messages or an “all-clear” announcement.
 EAGLE ALERT will also be tested on a regular basis.
 Less urgent messages will be sent using the campus e-mail system.